 In the first year of the politics course we focus on an introduction to the Theory and Practice of Democracy.
 After a first year exam the next two years are spent studying eight topics for a final set of eight exams.
 Here there is wide scope for specialisation in the three branches mentioned above, and in fact what that means is that you can study almost any aspect of politics with specialist tutors from across the University.
 Magdalen’s Fellows in Politics are Professor Jane Gingrich and Professor Paul Billingham, who specialise in comparative government and political theory respectively.

 The Economics course is split between Microeconomics and Macroeconomics in the first two years, with Quantitative Economics also introduced in the second year.
 Microeconomics is concerned with individual decision-making and its effects on markets – for instance, what is a rational decision for a consumer, and is it better to have one firm in an industry or multiple competing firms?
 Macroeconomics, meanwhile, focuses on the operation of the whole economy – for instance, is there a trade-off between inflation and unemployment, and how should governments conduct monetary and fiscal policy?
 Quantitative Economics overlaps with each of these areas, but seeks to use data to learn more about them.
-In their final year, students select from a variety of option papers; these are taught by specialists around the University, examples including Development Economics, Economics of Industry and Money & Banking.
+In their final year, students select from a variety of option papers; these are taught by specialists around the University, examples including Economics of Developing Countries, Economics of Industry and Money & Banking.

 The teaching of Economics here is a combination of lectures and tutorials or classes, with both written and mathematical assignments set each week.
 Magdalen’s Fellows in Economics are Dr Tom Norman and Dr Jennie Castle, who specialise in Game Theory and Econometrics respectively.
 The course provides both mathematical and conceptual training, and is a basis for both further study and a variety of careers.
 Further information is available at the Economics Department’s website.